 Instructions

-• Sift the flour, baking powder and salt together in medium bowl.
+• Sift the flour, baking powder, and salt together in a medium bowl.

-• In a large bowl, cream the butter and sugar together.
+• In a separate, larger bowl, cream the butter and sugar together.
 Add the eggs, vanilla, orange liqueur, and orange zest and beat until light and smooth.
-Stir in the pine nuts and rosemary.

-• Dust the parchment-lined baking sheet with a generous amount of flour and spoon the dough onto it in two equal portions.
-With well-floured hands, form each portion into a 12 x 2-inch log.
+• Spoon the dough onto the prepared baking sheet in two equal portions.
+With well-floured hands, form each portion into a 10 x 2-inch log about 3/4-inch high.

 • Smooth and shape the logs evenly, flouring your hands again if needed.
-Brush liberally with the egg wash.
+NOTE: If you're making the orange-rosemary version, brush liberally with the egg wash after you've formed the logs.
+If you're making the chocolate-dipped version, skip to the next step.

 • Using a serrated or bread knife, cut each log on the diagonal into 3/8-inch thick slices.
-Line the baking sheet with a fresh sheet of parchment and arrange the biscotti about 1/2-inch apart.
+Line the baking sheet with a fresh sheet of parchment (no flour needed) and arrange the biscotti about 1/2 inch apart.

-• Bake for 6 minutes.
-Remove the cookies from the oven, flip them over, then bake for an additional 6 minutes.
-Remove from the oven and cool on wire racks.
+• Bake for 10 minutes.
+Remove the biscotti from the oven, flip each one over, then bake for an additional 10 minutes.
+Remove from the oven and cool the biscotti on wire racks.

 Notes